Code-Institute-Submissions/MS1-Catsitting/README.md

 **About us section:**

- This page will feature the profile, experience and relevant qualification of the business owner to provide users with information company’s credentials.
+ This section will feature the profile, a photo and the relevant qualification of the business owner to provide users with information about the business' credentials.

 ```
 - As a returning visitor, I want to read more about the company so that I can assess its credentials, professionalism and cat friendliness.